jonahwilliams/tester/README.md

 ```

 By default, tester runs all tests and then exits.
 It can also be configured with `--watch`, and will rerun any updated tests and stay resident.

+### Coverage

+Code coverage can be measured by passing --coverage (batch-mode only for now).
+This requires a `lcov` executable to be installed.
+On windows, this can be done by done fairly easily by downloading Perl and the lcov source (lcov is a giant Perl script).